ginnypx1/NameThatTruck/README.md

 Already built:
 - Full version of "Name That Truck" that offers construction, emergency, city and all trucks games.
-- Selecting the correct truck shows you a new screen with a close-up picture of that truck working.
+- Selecting the correct truck shows you a new screen with a repeating gif of that truck working.
 - From the close-up picture of the truck, you can select the photo of the truck and segue to a view of many photos of the same kind of truck fetched with the Flicker API and stored in Core Data.

 To do: